TradeClaw/Public/FAQ.md

 ### How can I be certain you won't abuse my API keys needed for the trading bot service?
 In all honesty, we can't give you any certainty since there will be some trust needed and our reputation will build up over time. \
-You can always stick to using the trading signals and executing the trades yourself, there is no obligation in using the bot service.
+You can always stick to using the trading signals and executing the trades yourself, there is no obligation in using the bot service. \
+It's also a good idea to create a separate account on the trading platform of your choice, if their terms allow it.

 ### Will there be an ICO/IPO or any other investment offering?
 No, we do not need any investment to launch the TradeClaw platform, it provides its own funds for covering operational costs.